KatTheGit/sylvan-row/assets/README.md

 - Push enemies away slightly.
 - Slow them slightly for a short period of time.

 ## 2.3.
-Vision and Feedback
+Combat Visuals and Feedback

 Absolutely everything has to be clear.
 Everything that is happening on the battlefield.
 - One sound effect for every action.
 A projectile being shot, hitting its target, flying by, someone moving, walls being placed, destroyed, an ability being available, etc...
 - As much visual feedback as possible.
 Show every relationship.
 Confusing mechanics that are difficult to track must have feedback.
 - However, only show partial informtion about opponent ability availability.
-- Invisibility, be it invisible players, traps or whatnot again requires a ridiculously cautious playstyle that is disfavoured in this game.
 - One colour for each projectile type depending on team:
   - Red team, healing: Orange
   - Red team, damage: Red duh